ooni/ooni.org/content/post/2019-benin-social-media-blocking.md

 In summary:

 * Four different large ASes in Benin had blackouts.
 These blackouts were not limited to a single AS; instead, many large ASes in Benin experienced blackouts.
-* The blackouts begin at roughly the same time, but end at different times, it’s therefore possible that ASes implemented the blackout independently.
+* The blackouts begin at roughly the same time, but end at different times; it is, therefore, possible that ASes implemented  them independently.
 * Each AS’s blackout has a different signature in IODA's data sources; for some, the blackout is visible in the BGP data source first whereas for others, the blackout is visible in the active probing data source first.

 MTN Benin (AS37424) [acknowledged the Internet disruptions](https://beninwebtv.com/2019/04/coupure-dinternet-au-benin-mtn-sort-de-sa-reserve-des-remboursements-annonces/) on 28th April 2019, but declined all responsibility, promising to reimburse its clients.